 - You don't necessarily need perform the steps in order.

 - You don't have to complete the steps at one time.

 You can work through some steps, then return later to continue working on the same objective.
 Just select the relevant step in the Objectives tree.

 You can also return to completed steps and edit your previous choices.
 Keep in mind, however, that in many of the steps, you are creating assets that are added to the workspace or project.
 For instance, if you create a KPI collection on the Create KPIs step, then later change to a different KPI collection, the first collection is still available in the KPI folder in the Project tree.

 Although you don't have to complete all steps in order, some steps have dependencies on previous steps.
 If you select a step in the Objectives tree that has a prerequisite that hasn't been met, the text and any controls on the page are grayed out, and any tasks you need to complete prior to this task are listed at the top of the page.

 You can have multiple objectives in progress at the same time.
 If so, they stack in the Objectives tree.
-Note that you can click the arrow beside the parent task for any objective, Create test for <AUT name>, to hide its steps from view.
-You might find this ability useful to temporarily hide, or close, objectives that you're not actively working on.
+You can temporarily hide, or close, objectives that you're not actively working on.
+To close an objective, just click the arrow beside the parent task, Create test for <AUT name>, to hide its steps from view.
 Click the arrow again to reopen an objective.

 Deleting an objective removes the objective and all subtasks from the tree, but it doesn't remove any assets that were created as part of the objective.
 For instance, deleting an objective doesn't remove a test that was created by using the objective or any workflows, KPI collections, and so forth, that you created as you walked through the steps.